Design symbology for a thematic map in ArcGIS Pro

 In the Contents pane, the legend shrinks to only a small and large circle.

-- Rename the Cities layer to Cities: Population totals.
+- In the Contents pane, rename the Cities layer to Cities: Population totals.

 - Save the project.